-CHAPTER XI
+CHAPTER XIV

-OF FALSE EVIDENCEAND OFFENCES AGAINST PUBLIC JUSTICE
+OF FALSE EVIDENCE AND OFFENCES AGAINST PUBLIC JUSTICE

-191. Giving false evidence.-Whoever, being legally bound by an oath or by an express provision of law to state the truth, or being bound by law to make a declaration upon any subject, makes any statement which is false, and which he either knows or believes to be false or does not believe to be true, is said to give false evidence.
+227. Whoever, being legally bound by an oath or by an express provision of law to state the truth, or being bound by law to make a declaration upon any subject, makes any statement which is false, and which he either knows or believes to be false or does not believe to be true, is said to give false evidence.